Solving Quadratic Equations By Completing The Square

 Q: Is completing the square always the easiest method?

 A: Not necessarily.
-For simple quadratic equations that factor easily, factoring might be quicker.
-The quadratic formula provides a direct solution and is often preferred when dealing with equations that don't factor easily.
-However, completing the square offers a deeper understanding of the underlying mathematical structure.
+Now, for simple quadratic equations that factor easily, factoring might be quicker.
+Which means the quadratic formula provides a direct solution and is often preferred when dealing with equations that don't factor easily.
+Still, completing the square offers a deeper understanding of the underlying mathematical structure.

 Q: Why is understanding completing the square important?